Four-Year Undergraduate Degree

 Graduate Records Exam

 Students considering applying to the MSc SLP program are required to take the General Test (GRE).
-Students from across the country should contact their nearest University or College for information on Graduate Records Examination.
 Writing of the GRE should be done before the end of December otherwise the results are not guaranteed to reach the Department before the February deadline.
-If this is not possible, there is computer-based testing which is becoming year round in many locations.
+If this is not possible, there is computer-based testing which is offered year round in many locations.

 When taking the GRE test, please use School Code 0963.
 This will ensure that our department receives your score directly.